faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 I agree wholeheartedly that we should avoid believing in half-truths and lies.

 I also agree that much literature critical of the LDS Church is not nearly careful enough in how it represents the data, and it often fails to present alternative interpretations.
 The same can also be said for much pro-LDS literature and scholarship.
-In general, when people engage in debate/dialogue over highly emotional and polarizing topics people tend to be especially biased in how they present their arguments (see, for example, [this discussion](http://www.icsahome.com/articles/the-two-camps-of-cultic-studies-langone) on the polarization of Christian pro-cult/anti-cult scholarship).
+In general, when people engage in debate/dialogue over highly emotional and polarizing topics they tend to be especially biased in how they present their arguments (see, for example, [this discussion](http://www.icsahome.com/articles/the-two-camps-of-cultic-studies-langone) on the polarization of Christian pro-cult/anti-cult scholarship).

 While acknowledging that much anti-LDS literature engages in half-truths, LDS leaders themselves have also engaged in misleading and half-truths on various occasions.[^misleadingbyldsleaders]